Samstar10/Superheroes/README.md

 }
 ```

-If the `HeroPower` is created successfully, send back a response with the data
+If the `HeroPower` is created successfully, sends back a response with the data
 related to the `Hero`:

 ```json